manticoresoftware/manticoresearch/manual/Starting_the_server/Linux.md

 sudo systemctl is-enabled manticore
 ```

-If you want to disable Manticore starting at boot time run:
+If you want to disable Manticore from starting at boot time, run:

 ```bash
 sudo systemctl disable manticore